davide-lombardo/davidelombardo-blog/src/assets/posts/the-front-end-developer-guide-to-the-terminal/post.md

 - Opening the project in your IDE
 - Reinstalling dependencies
 - Working with Git
-- Lil’ tricks
+- Tricks
-- Cycling and toggling commands
+- Cycling commands
-- Clearing the termi
+- Clearing the terminal
 - Switching to a GUI file explorer
 - Chaining commands
-- The journey continues
+- Conclusion

 Modern front-end frameworks like React, Angular, and Vue rely heavily on the terminal.
 If you're not comfortable with command line interfaces, you'll struggle to run a local development server or build your application!

-Unless you have a Computer Science background, or grew up using a computer in the 80s, you probably won't have very much terminal experience.
-And yet, most online resources assume that you're already proficient!

-It takes years of practice to become a terminal guru, **but here's the good news:** we can take a shortcut.
+It takes years of practice to become a terminal expert, but we can take a shortcut.
 We don't really need to know 98% of the stuff you can do with a terminal.
-If we focus on the most-important critical fundamentals, we should be able to become comfortable with the command line in a remarkably short amount of time. ✨
+If we focus on the most-important critical fundamentals, we should be able to become comfortable with the command line in a short amount of time. ✨

-**That's what this blog post is all about.** It's the missing manual of terminal fundamentals needed to work with modern JS frameworks, so you can move onto the fun stuff: building user interfaces!

 I'll also share all of my favourite *tips and tricks* for getting the most out of the terminal, the stuff I wish someone had shown me when I was first getting started.